 While it may sound like the name of a sci-fi character, SpO2 actually refers to the oxygen levels in your blood.
-With the free SpO2 clock face, your Fitbit smartwatch will track your nightly average SpO2 levels.
-Then, you can use Fitbit Premium to track your trends over time and see when there may be indications of important changes in your fitness and wellness.
+Fitbit tracks your nightly average SpO2 levels so you can see trends that may be indications of important changes in your fitness and wellness.

-Tracking skin temperature variation can be a helpful way to uncover changes to your well-being—from major hormone changes to potential signs of fever or illness.
-Automatically measure your skin temperature variation with your Fitbit smartwatch and see trends in the app with Premium.
-Plus, Sense users with Premium can even see minute-by-minute variation.**
+Tracking skin temperature variation can be a helpful way to identify potential changes in your body—like fever or ovulation.
+Automatically measure your skin temperature variation and see trends in the app.
+Plus, Sense 2 and Sense users can even see minute-by-minute variation.**

 Learn more from your breathing

 Breathing rate is your average breaths per minute.
-As a Premium member, when you wear your Fitbit watch or tracker to sleep you can automatically track your breathing rate, then see your trends over time on your Health Metrics dashboard.
+When you wear your Fitbit watch or tracker to sleep you can automatically track your breathing rate, then see your trends over time on your Health Metrics dashboard.

 Know your heart on another level